mklb/react-webpack-babel-scss/README.md

-# react webpack babel scss
+# React Webpack Babel Scss Boilerplate / Starter App
+A react app with an development environment (Webpack), using Babel and SCSS.

 ## Dependencies: